 who sells travel insurance or a company that specializes in travel insurance plans, like Seven Corners.

 you want coverage for your airline fare if it’s nonrefundable.
 That way, if your airline cancels your flight, the money you spent for it is protected.
-Insurance from the cruiseline may not cover trip costs apart from the cruise itself.
+Insurance from the cruise line may not cover trip costs apart from the cruise itself.

 Missed connection — an important benefit for cruising.

-, and it’s designed specifically for cruises.
+plans, because we designed it specifically for cruises.

 It addresses one of a cruisers biggest worries:

 “What if my plane is late, and I miss the ship?"

 If you miss your cruise ship due to a delay of at least three hours, the missed connection benefit on our plans will reimburse you for these items:

 - Additional transportation costs to join your cruise.